Colin-Nguyen-3749/NC-Education/A Brief Analysis of Public Education in North Carolina.md

 All models here have at least one variable that has a p-value of less than 0.05 (the alpha level I will be using), which means that all models are statistically significant.
 What came as a surprise to me is that in all of the models, a one-unit increase in variables such as total revenue and the total number of economically disadvantaged students led to a decrease in predicted proficiency scores- I had expected that if a district has more total revenue, then they have more financial resources to provide their students with a higher-quality education which would lead to higher scores.
 However, this made me realize that total revenue only tells me how much money a school district receives and not how they allocate it- this will be analyzed later.
 Something that I expected to happen was that an increase in the amount of certified teachers and full-time counselors would be predicted to lead to an increase in proficiency scores.

-# Conclusion
+# Conclusion of Initial Look
-In this paper I looked to see if there were any patterns that arose between the conditions of a school district and how they performed.
+In this section, I looked to see if there were any patterns that arose between the conditions of a school district and how they performed.
 First of all, I looked at some basic summary statistics of North Carolina's 115 school districts for a snapshot of what I'm going to be looking at.
 North Carolina's schools have a median of around fifty percent for both total minority enrollment and the percent of economically disadvantaged students.
 Most teachers are certified, but there is an outlier that's far below the usual amount of all the other districts.
 The largest student racial group consists of white students, followed by black student, followed by Hispanic students.
 Then other groups like Asian, Native American, Pacific Islander, and those who identify as two or more races are far below in numbers.

 In comparing the school district's total revenue, the amount of certified teachers and full-time counselors, and the percent of economically disadvantaged students, a pattern does seem to arise- indeed, these factors may indicate that there could be a relationship.
 The staff seems to have a positive effect on a district's proficiency scores across elementary, middle, and high schools.
 However, financial variables like the total revenue of a school and the amount of economically disadvantaged students seem to have a negative effect on proficiency scores as they rise across all grade levels.
 How could this be?